dirleiro/phone-use-mental-health-capstone/README.md

 **Step 1: Daily Usage Time vs Dominant Emotions**

 My first step was to explore how daily usage time correlates with users’ dominant emotions.
-I created a box plot in R using ggplot2 to visualize the distribution of daily usage time (in minutes) across each dominant emotion category (Sadness, Anger, Anxiety, Boredom, Neutral, Hapiness).
+I created a box plot in R using ggplot2 to visualize the distribution of daily usage time (in minutes) across each dominant emotion category (Sadness, Anger, Anxiety, Boredom, Neutral, Happiness).

 ![image](https://github.com/user-attachments/assets/298350f4-a19f-4a86-9eb4-05ebca6d1fc8)